Rouge (group): 2012–16: Comeback attempt

-In late 2012, rumours about a return restarted on social networks, specially Twitter, as Bonadio posted the hashtag #VoltaRouge (en: Come Back Rouge).
+In late 2012, rumours about a return restarted on social networks, especially Twitter, as Bonadio posted the hashtag #VoltaRouge (en: Come Back Rouge).
 Some meetings of the girls were noticed and published through the web.
 Officially, a return of the band was confirmed by Bonadio and the girls itself, although Andrade refused to join the band members, saying that she needed to be truthful with herself and her decision.
-Shes also said: "They are Rouge, the girls that stayed.
+She had also said: "They are Rouge, the girls that stayed.
 They are the soul of the group, so they are the ones who must come back".
 A tour commemorating 10 years of creation of the group was confirmed for 2013, in Brazil.
-Along with it, a new Reality Show for Multishow, Fabrica de Estrelas broadcast was announced for Bonadio to select girls for a new girlgroup.
+Along with it, a new Reality Show for Multishow, Fabrica de Estrelas, broadcast was announced for Bonadio to select girls for a new girlgroup.
 Rouge will have some appearances on the show showing the process of composition, recording and release of two new singles.
 The new single, "Tudo É Rouge" (en: It's All Rouge) was confirmed for releasing April 2013, along with the start of the new reality show.
 Fantine shares that she went scouting for songs knowing Rouge would soon be recording, Luke Christopher, songwriter and rapper who works alongside Common, sent them "No Feeling", "love at first sight" said Fantine.
 Karin and Fantine wrote the Portuguese version of the original song and released "Tudo Outra Vez" (en: All again).

 Despite all efforts, though, bureaucracy got in their way as they were not the legal owners of the name and brand Rouge, this being owned by their previous recording label.
 Bonadio and the girls decided on quitting the plans for a return as well as the release of single "Tudo É Rouge", and an apologizing letter for the fans was released through social media.